-With the two cards it’s in fact the 3060 that has a higher count.
+With the two cards, it’s in fact the 3060 that has a higher count.
 With 12GB of GDDR6 memory compared to just 8GB.
-It even achieves a higher memory bandwidth even though it is clocked 2.5 Gbps lower than the 6650 XT.
+It even achieves a higher memory bandwidth even though it is clocked at 2.5 Gbps lower than the 6650 XT.
 This likely comes from it using a bigger 192-bit memory bus over 128-bit which allows more data to be sent at once.

-Also known as the cycle rate it is how often the silicon crystal in the die flip.
+Also known as the cycle rate it is how often the silicon crystal in the die flips.
 This determines how fast it can process mathematical instructions and produce the final scene.
 Often a well-quoted specification it also is subject to overclocking.
 Letting AIBs and end-users get the most out of the card.

 Following the trend, the Radeon card is faster overall.
 With the base clock at 2,055 MHz with a boost clock of 2,635 MHz.
 Compared to Nvidia’s 1,320 MHz base clock and 1,777 MHz boost clock.